Kagebounshin/game-rating-site/README.md

 - My page
     - At this page you will store your backlog in a list.
     - Also displayed in a list would be yor finished games.
-    - Underneath your own reviews, from newest to oldest.
+    - Underneath those lists you can see your own reviews, in an order from newest to oldest.
 - Register
     - A easyly understanable register page, centered in the middle of the page.
 Come up with a nickname, enter a password, and you are ready to start your backlog.
 - Log In
     - Just enter your nickname and password and your are good to go.
 Will have simular styling as the register page.
 - Add to Backlog
     - At this page you will add games to your backlog.
     - You type in the name of your game, and it will be stores in your backlog.
 - ### Skeleton
     *   ### Wireframes
     - Desktop